Renting a sailing boat in Croatia for a week will cost you on average €4.000 in high summer months and between €2.000 and €3.000 in June or September.

-All inclusive skippered yacht charter experience in Croatia during the summer period will cost you between 5.000€ and 6.000 euros per week.
-In June and September around 4.500€.
+The average cost for skippered yacht charter in Croatia during the summer season is 5.000 euros per week.
+In June and September around 3.500€.

 Chartering a bareboat in Croatia requires a valid skipper's license and a VHF radio license.
 Check if your licenses are accepted to sail Croatian territorial waters within the list of sailing certificates.